 In practice, the right view is the full chain: design, approvals, delivery and move-in to the completed office.

-The timeline depends on the delivery standard of the space, office size, programme complexity and building procedures.
+The timeline depends on the handover standard of the space, office size, programme complexity and building procedures.
 The more approvals and changes along the way, the higher the risk of delay.

-Yes, but a refurbishment delivered in a live office has its own cost and its own risks.
+Yes, but modernisation delivered in a live office has its own cost and its own risks.

-That is why staying and refurbishing should never be treated as a “no-cost” option.
+That is why staying and modernising should never be treated as a “no-cost” option.
 In the Ecoffices approach, it is a full investment scenario that should be modelled just as rigorously as relocation.

 The better the input data, the lower the risk of error in TCO and programme modelling.